hxchua/datadoubleconfirm/README.md

 **Notebook**: singapore_latlon.ipynb
 **Description**: Python code for getting data on latitude and longitude based on road name in Singapore using [OneMap API](https://www.onemap.gov.sg/apidocs/)

+**Notebook**: SingStat API 2025.ipynb
+**Description**: Python code for calling data from SingStat Table Builder/ Singapore Department of Statistics using the [API function](https://tablebuilder.singstat.gov.sg/view-api/for-developers).
+This notebook is meant to update a notebook published a few years ago (see item below) as things have changed.

 **Notebook**: SingStat API.ipynb
 **Description**: Python code for calling data from SingStat Table Builder/ Singapore Department of Statistics using the [API function](https://www.tablebuilder.singstat.gov.sg/publicfacing/initApiList.action)